9 Tips for responding to comments by peer reviewers

 - Ensure that your arguments are coherent and logical: It is not essential for an author to agree with all of the reviewers' comments.
 In case, you share a differing opinion, do not hesitate to express it.
 However, explain the reason for your disagreement instead of simply stating that you are refuting the reviewers' suggestion.
 The more evidence-based and logical your response is, the easier it will be for the reviewers to follow your train of thought and even accept your reasoning.

 - Be detailed and specific: To help journal editors/reviewers understand your responses better, ensure that your responses are detailed and that they cover all aspects of the comments.
-Consider specifying sources of data, describing the tests you performed, or including the sentences you have revised to save them time.
+Consider specifying sources of data, describing the tests you performed or including the sentences you have revised to save them time.

 - Maintain the right tone: Often, authors respond to comments emotionally and this is reflected in the tone of their responses.
-Remember that the peer review is an evaluation of your research and a personal judgement.
+Remember that the peer review is an evaluation of your research and a personal judgment.
 Maintain a polite tone throughout, including instances when you disagree strongly with the reviewers’ comments.
 In the case of a disagreement, it is best to provide a scientific explanation to support your standpoint.

 - Acknowledge the reviewers’ efforts: Peer reviewers are not paid for their work and often volunteer do it because they are passionate about the field.
 The longer and more extensive reviewers' comments, the more time they have spent on your work.
 View their comments as constructive feedback and remember to thank them for their time and effort.